ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

 If you've got your permissions set up correctly, then you shouldn't be asked to manually set up your wp-config.php file, but if you do, just create the file and paste in the content that's provided.

-The next screen is much more personal to your blog and is pretty self explanatory:
+The next screen is specific to your blog and is pretty self explanatory:

 ![Admin setup](files/wordpress3.png)

-From here on out, you're good to go.
-WordPress is installed on the domain you specified.
-Enjoy!
+From here on you're looking good - WordPress is installed and ready to use.

 ## Adding an admin user to WordPress